 For centuries, Belgium and lace have been synonymous with one another.
 Lacework is one of the most traditional Belgian crafts, making it one of the most traditional souvenirs from Belgium you can buy.

 Today, Brussels and Bruges are both renowned for their intricate lacework.
-But we think Bruges in particular should be your first stop when it comes to buying Belgian lace souvenirs and Bruges souvenirs.
+But we think Bruges in particular should be your first stop when it comes to buying Belgian lace and souvenirs from Bruges.

 Bruges are proud of their lacework heritage.
-There are a number of shops selling lace and there’s even a lace museum that you can visit.
+There are several shops selling lace and there’s even a lace museum that you can visit.

 But most interesting of all is that by the side of the canal, there’s even a map of Bruges made out of lace!